 Born in Sydney on 11 December 1986, Jackson Munro Bird played grade cricket for Manly but was unable to force his way into the New South Wales side.
 The 6’ 5” right arm pace bowler moved to Tasmania for the 2011/12 season and made an immediate impact.
-He took at hat trick in only his seventh Sheffield Shield appearance and in his first season he took 53 wickets.
-When he was named Sheffield Shield Player of the Year it capped a wonderful first season in first class cricket.
+He took a hat trick in only his seventh Sheffield Shield appearance and in his first season took 53 wickets.
+When he was named Sheffield Shield Player of the Year it capped a wonderful first season in First-Class cricket.

 Bird played his first game for Nottinghamshire in the opening County Championship fixture of 2016.
 His first innings spell of 4-56 helped Notts to secure a home victory over Surrey, a win which would prove to be the County’s only triumph in a season which ended in relegation from Division 1 of the Championship.

 This match proved to be the high point of Jackson Bird’s stay in the East Midlands.
-Despite originally signing for the first 10 Championship matches, he would feature in just 5, claiming a total of 15 wickets.
-By mid-June T20 captain Dan Christian was preferred to Bird as the overseas option in four-day cricket, and he left the County in late June and joined the Australian squad for their tour of Sri Lanka.
-In its end of season review ‘Wisden’ would sum up Bird’s contribution to Nottinghamshire’s season as ‘disappointing’.
+Despite originally signing for the first ten Championship matches, he would feature in just five, claiming a total of 15 wickets.
+By mid-June T20 captain Dan Christian was preferred to Bird as the overseas option in four-day cricket, and he left the County in late June to join the Australian squad for their tour of Sri Lanka.
+In its end of season review Wisden would sum up Bird’s contribution to Nottinghamshire’s season as ‘disappointing’.